Damar Hamlin’s toy drive: What’s the plan for the $8.6M?

-He will also use proceeds from the sale of new t-shirts, emblazoned with “Did We Win?” along with his hands in the shape of a heart, to raise money for the trauma center in Cincinnati that treated him.
-Hamlin, who livetweeted through his team’s win over the Patriots on Sunday, tweeted Tuesday that he has returned to Buffalo but is still in the hospital being evaluated.
+He will also use proceeds from the sale of new T-shirts, emblazoned with ”Did We Win?” along with his hands in the shape of a heart, to raise money for the trauma center in Cincinnati that treated him.
+Hamlin, who live-tweeted through his team’s victory over New England on Sunday, tweeted Tuesday that he has returned to Buffalo but is still in the hospital being evaluated.

 Hamlin and his family ”are humbled by the tremendous support that has been shown as he recovers,” according to his marketing representative, Jordon Rooney. ”They are incredibly grateful for the continued prayers and outpouring of concern that has been exhibited by people all over the world,” Rooney wrote in an email, adding that they plan to communicate with donors over time.
 The new fund is now soliciting donations online and via text.